PetroleumCyberneticsGroup/FieldOpt/COMPILING.md

 (such as on computing clusters).

-*Note:* While the Google Test Framework and Eigen libraries are available in the repositories, we recommend that you use the moudules packaged in `ThirdParty`.
+*Note:* While the Google Test Framework and Eigen libraries are available in the repositories, we recommend that you use the moudules packaged in `ThirdParty`.it had been tested that a compiling error will occur if you install `libeigen3-dev(3.4.0-2ubuntu2` from the repositories.

 ### Installing libraries from repositories